Skip to main content

 1. Build a 52-Week Seasonal Cash Flow Forecast

 SPM maps 52 weeks of expected revenue by month based on two or three years of historical billing patterns, with overhead running flat.
 The forecast shows exactly what cash is generated each month, what overhead consumes each month, and what the net cash position looks like going into each slow period.
-The slow months are no longer a surprise — they are a line on a forecast with a plan attached to them.
+The slow months are no longer a surprise — they are a line on a forecast with a plan attached.

 2. Calculate the Cash Reserve Target

 From the seasonal forecast, SPM calculates the minimum cash balance needed at the end of peak season to fund the slow period without LOC draws.
 For most SWPPP contractors, this is 2–3 months of overhead — $120,000–$180,000 at a $60,000 monthly overhead rate.
 That target goes on the dashboard.
-When peak season cash exceeds the reserve target, distributions or equipment investments are appropriate.
+When peak season cash exceeds the reserve target, distributions are appropriate.
 When it does not, they are not.

 3. Structure Rainfall Events as a Billable Line